-Clay has over 30 years of experience with fossil power plants in the areas of program development, quality assurance, maintenance and inventory management.
-This includes over twenty years of experience with enterprise asset management applications and fourteen years of experience with Maximo upgrades, integrations, training, reporting, inventory and financial management.
+Clay has over 35 years of experience with fossil power plants in the areas of program development, quality assurance, maintenance and inventory management.
+This includes nearly thirty years of experience with enterprise asset management applications and twenty-two years of experience with Maximo upgrades, integrations, training, reporting, inventory and financial management.

 FINANCIAL OFFICER / TREASURER

 Mary Lou Furtek

 Mary Lou has been with MUWG on the business side of the organization as the Administrator since 2007 and as the Financial Officer since 2012.
 She has a Master’s of Business Administration (MBA) from the University of Phoenix.